Q. How many classes have used the book previously? At which universities?

 by the integrators and back into the returned values.

 Another common case is the Monte Carlo sampling routines.
-While we believe that the current implementation should never compute bogus values like these, if you're adding a new light source or BRDF, it's possible that errors in their sampling routines can lead to these values.
+While we believe that the current implementation should never compute bogus values like these, if you're adding a new light source or BRDF, it's possible that errors in their sampling routines can lead to these values, for example due to an occasional division by zero.

 Another candidate can be the camera rays (most likely if you're adding a new camera plugin).
 Make sure that the origin, direction and ray weight are all reasonable.